-As of January 1, 2011, 58 Massachusetts communities have adopted the “Stretch Energy Code in which weatherization, insulation, heating, cooling, and mechanical air exchange requirements are more stringent than the state’s already strict laws.
+Over 200 Massachusetts communities have adopted the “Stretch Energy Code in which weatherization, insulation, heating, cooling, and mechanical air exchange requirements are more stringent than the state’s existing laws.
 The stretch code appendix offers a streamlined and cost effective route to achieving approximately 20% to 35% better energy efficiency in new residential buildings, and 20% in new commercial buildings, than is required by the existing base energy code.

 Adoption: Towns and cities in the Commonwealth may adopt Appendix 120.AA as an alternative to the base energy efficiency requirements of 780 CMR and the forthcoming 8th edition, which will be based on the recently published IECC (International Energy Conservation Code) 2009 energy code.
 The stretch code may be adopted by any municipality in the commonwealth, by decision of its governing body.

 For residential construction a performance-based code requiring a Home Energy Rating System1(HERS) index score of 65 or less for new homes above 3,000 square feet and 70 or less for new homes below 3,000 square feet, HERS index of 80 or less for major renovations to homes above 2,000 square feet, or 85 or less for homes below 2,000 square feet.
 All renovations and additions may instead use a “prescriptive” approach, where specific efficiency measures are required rather than a HERS index number.
 The HERS rating is roughly the inverse of the energy saved under these standards as compared with the state’s standard code, ie 35% energy saved = 65 HERS index.